VoiceBeer/VoiceBeer/README.md

 ### Hi there 👋

-**I'm Hao Chen, Chris, or vb. vb feels like a bit of a pronoun for me or a nickname I go by.**
+**I'm Hao Chen, Chris, or vb. vb is kinda like a pronoun for me or a nickname I go by.**

 - 🏫 My research interests are in artificial intelligence
 - 🌱 I’m currently pursuing a Ph.D., delving into a vast pool of stuff